ministryofjustice/laa-architectural-diagrams/decisions/002-coherent-deployments.md

 ## Consequences

+- We no longer need to refresh an environment from production; our deployment process can replicate a known state.
-- We can deploy our applications as a whole with automation tools, ensuring we can reliably release any time.
+- We can deploy our applications with automation tools, ensuring we can reliably release any time.
 - We can answer "What version of this application is currently running on this environment?", making it easier to prepare environments for testing or demos.
-- After adhering to the above checklist, we can deploy subsequent revisions of our applications on-demand and we can expect the deployed behaviour to match the revision's behaviour.
+- After adhering to the above checklist, we can deploy subsequent revisions of our applications on-demand and we can expect the deployed behaviour to match the revision's behaviour, leaving no surprises.